mach-composer/mach-composer-cli/docs/src/topics/deployment/config/azure.md

 ### Custom endpoint

-Whenever a custom endpoint from your [endpoints definition](../../../reference/syntax/sites.md#endpoints) is used, MACH Composer will require that you have configured [`frontdoor`](../../../reference/syntax/global.md#frontdoor) for additional DNS information that it needs to setup your Frontdoor instance.
+Whenever a custom endpoint from your [endpoints definition](../../../reference/syntax/sites.md#endpoints) is used, MACH composer will require that you have configured [`frontdoor`](../../../reference/syntax/global.md#frontdoor) for additional DNS information that it needs to setup your Frontdoor instance.